 Stock Options vs RSU - The Ultimate Guide

 What's the difference between Stock Options and RSUs?
-This ultimate guide to stock options vs RSU covers all the nuts and bolts you need to know if you want to become a savvy investor.
+This ultimate guide to stock options vs RSU covers everything you need to know to become a savvy investor.
 In the past years, many Silicon Valley tech companies have used company stock incentives such as restricted stock units and stock options.

 In the financial world, many tech-savvy investors believe that Facebook has increased the popularity of RSU stock options.
 In 2007, Microsoft decided to invest in Facebook $200 million at a $4 billion valuation.
 The extremely high valuation made it hard for Facebook to attract new employees until they offered them more attractive RSUs agreements.

 We often hear from our trading community, and from our experience, it’s very likely that you don’t know what is a restricted stock unit.
 In this step-by-step RSUs guide we’re going to outline what decisions you have to make to profit from buying restricted stock units.

 In part one of this stock options vs RSU guide, we’re going to cover what are RSUs and what is the difference between RSU and stock options.

 What Are Restricted Stock Units?

-Simply put, a restricted stock is a grant of company stock that’s yours once it’s vested.
-We understand, that at this point you may scratch your head with all these new technical terms.
+Simply put, restricted stock units (RSUs) are a grant of company stock that’s yours once it’s vested.
+We understand that at this point you may scratch your head with all these new technical terms.
 We’re going to take it step-by-step to shed some light on this topic and related topics.

 To make the explanation of the RSU stock option more interactive, let’s use our imagination and follow the typical storyline of the Millennial generation: